ijm/fTemplateModules/README.md

     be passed to a runtime function that understands not to touch f-strings while normalizing.

-So fTemplateModules parses a `.ftmpl` file to address these things while cheating by passing most of the hard work back to the Python compiler, and presenting the result as a Python module from the outside.
+So fTemplateModules parses and transforms a `.ftmpl` file to address these things while cheating by passing most of the hard work back to the Python compiler, and presenting the result as a Python module from the outside.

 ## Grammar
 The `.ftmpl` files have a fairly simple structure: Everything is free-form